cryptoboost4-spec/BESTIESAPP/SETTINGS_PAGE_TUTORIAL_PLAN.md

 ### Step 4: Security Passcodes
 **Element**: SecurityPasscodes section
 **Content**:
-- Title: "Add Extra Security"
+- Title: "Extra Security (Optional)"
-- Body: "Set up a safety passcode or duress code for emergencies.
-These codes can trigger alerts or lock your account.
-Learn more about how they work."
+- Body: "Want extra protection?
+You can set up a safety passcode or duress code.
+These are completely optional - only set them up if you want extra security features."
 - Actions:
-  - Skip button
+  - "Skip" button (emphasized as primary)
   - "Learn More" button (shows info, then continues)
+- **Note**: Make this step feel optional and friendly, not scary

 ### Step 5: Preferences
 **Element**: PreferencesAndQuickAccess section